Lindzsy/curriculum/phase1/telephone_socket_game.md

 > James, Megan, Vince, Sean, Derreck, Greg, Matthew, Dongmin, Javi

+Arrange yourselves in a circle so that the person you're sending messages to is on your left, and that you're receiving messages from is on your right.

-Stop and take a moment to say "I receive messages *from* [person to your left], I send messages *to* [person to your right]".
-When you make the connections, save the sockets into variables named "server", "from", and "to".
+Take a moment to write down on paper "I am a *client* of [person to your left], I am a *server* of [person to your right]".
+Contemplate their spatial proximity, and their responsibility of a client you are the server to, or a server you are the client to.

-Each of you will need to find your IP, start a server, and open a socket to the IP/Port of the person right you.
-Tell the person before you what your IP is and what port you chose, so they can connect to you.
+Take a look at the [tcp sockets](https://github.com/CodePlatoon/curriculum/blob/master/phase1/tcp_sockets.md) example.
+How many variables are there going to be to get connected?
+What are you going to name them?
+Now start your server on the ip you previously found, give your ip and port to your client, ask your server for their ip and port.
+Coordinate with the people around you so this goes smoothly:

+* accept your client's socket into the variable you named after them,
+* connect to the server, saving the socket into the variable you named after them..

-Use the examples in the [tcp sockets](https://github.com/CodePlatoon/curriculum/blob/master/phase1/tcp_sockets.md) material to get connected.
-Make sure the person before you can send you messages.
+Make sure the person to your right can send you messages.
-Make sure you can send messages to the person right you.
+Make sure the person to your left can receive your messages.

 1. Read a message from the person before you, print it to `$stdout`,